Susan Illston

 Susan Yvonne Illston (born 1948) is a senior United States district judge of the United States District Court for the Northern District of California.
 She was nominated by President Bill Clinton and confirmed by the Senate in 1995.
 She assumed senior status in 2013.

 Education and career

-Illston was born in Tokyo, Japan, was raised in the military, and attended Fort Knox High School.
-She graduated from Duke University, receiving a Bachelor of Arts in 1970, and she received a Juris Doctor from Stanford Law School in 1973.
+Illston was born in Tokyo, Japan, raised in the military & attended Fort Knox High School.
+She graduated from Duke University, receiving a Bachelor of Arts in 1970 & she received a Juris Doctor from Stanford Law School in 1973.
 Prior to her appointment, Illston worked in private practice first as an associate, then as a partner, at Cotchett, Illston & Pitre in Burlingame, California from 1973 to 1995.

 Federal judicial service

 On the recommendations of Senators Barbara Boxer and Dianne Feinstein, Illston was nominated by President Bill Clinton on January 23, 1995 and confirmed by the Senate on May 25, 1995 by voice vote, receiving her commission the following day.
 She took senior status on July 1, 2013.